Concerto (Barraqué): Character

 The manuscript title page includes several mottos and inscriptions indicating the formal character and intended poetic atmosphere.
 One of these is an abbreviated form of the "Affranchi du hasard" quotation found in the printed score of Barraqué's ...
 Au delà du hasard (1958–59): "the many currents cross / ... towards one convergent point / united among themselves they are the mirrors".
-One of the others indicate Schubert as a spiritual influence: "because of a smile, for a sadness, for a very gentle memory towards Schubert".
+One of the other inscriptions indicates Schubert as a spiritual influence: "because of a smile, for a sadness, for a very gentle memory towards Schubert".